Learn how to stay safe in bear country.

 Bear in area signs, bear warnings, and bear closures should be taken seriously (i.e. choose another trail).

 Offleash dogs can aggravate wildlife, including bears, and lead them back to you.
 Even where not designated by law, it is safest to keep dogs on a leash.

 11. Keep a bare site.

-When camping, store everything with a smell (food, dishes, lip gloss, sunscreen) in your vehicle when you leave your campsite or go to sleep.
+- Store everything with a smell (food, dishes, lip gloss, sunscreen, dirty clothes) in your vehicle when you leave your campsite or go to sleep.